 bogus internet friendship, dating and marriage schemes purportedly operating from Russia.
 These large-scale, well-organised scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 Once the money has been received, the relationship is usually terminated and there is little to no chance of recovering the funds.

 Kidnapping for political purposes, ransom and retribution is common in the Northern Caucasus.
 In the past, foreigners have been targeted.
 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
-If you do decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.
-See our
+If you decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the

 Aviation Safety Network for information on aviation safety in Russia.